 Information Reporting by Holders of Exchange Clearing Holding Accounts.

-Holders of exchange clearing holding accounts must make the exchange's transaction records underlying the submission of a transfer request on CITSS available to ARB within 10 calendar days of a request from the Executive Officer.
+Holders of exchange clearing holding accounts must make the exchange's transaction records underlying the submission of a transfer request on the Tracking System available to ARB within 10 calendar days of a request from the Executive Officer.

 Holders of exchange clearing holding accounts must retain transaction records containing the information listed in 95921(b) for 10 years.